Skip advert

 Advertisement - Article continues below

-The updates for the facelift were subtle, with new headlights, a revised AMG-specific grille, and an Affalterbach coat of arms atop the nose instead of a three-pointed star.
-The AMG Performance steering wheel was new too, with new software running within the unchanged Mercedes A-Class physical hardware.
+The A45 S received a very subtle facelift in 2023, with new headlights, a revised AMG-specific grille, and an Affalterbach coat of arms atop the nose instead of a three-pointed star.
+An AMG Performance steering wheel was added too, with new software for the infotainment system.
+Mechanically the A45 is fundamentally unchanged, but as a 415bhp, four-wheel drive, ultra-sophisticated hot hatch, it already pushes the limits of what’s possible from a humble A-class platform and takes the concept to the very extreme.

 Underneath the A45 S retained its M139 turbocharged 2-litre engine, which is still one of the most powerful four-cylinder production engines in the world, behind the electrified 469bhp unit in its big brother, the Mercedes-AMG C63 E Performance.
-Its unchanged 415bhp peak is still absurd for a hot hatch almost four years on from its launch and still beats the unchanged 2025 Audi RS3’s five-cylinder by 21bhp.
+Its unchanged 415bhp peak is still absurd for a hot hatch four years on from its launch and still beats the 2025 Audi RS3’s five-cylinder by 21bhp.
 Both generate 369lb ft of torque for their four-wheel-drive systems to manage, the A45’s 4Matic+ providing a dual-clutch pack on the rear axle to allow for the de rigueur Drift mode.
+Up to 50 per cent of torque can be sent to the rear axle, with all of this able to be directed at a single rear wheel to help the car rotate.
+The gearbox is an eight-speed dual-clutch automatic.

 Advertisement - Article continues below